 The Wedding Hacker Expo allows couples to learn from experts in both personal finance and the wedding industry.
 The event is focused on providing couples actionable guidance to plan their wedding in a smarter way . . . and tactics from the event can save couples thousands.

 If you are looking for guidance about where to go next on your wedding planning journey, snag your free pass to the virtual Wedding Hacker Expo here.

-Bio: Heather Loree Fier is a wedding and event planner, author, and the founder of The Wedding Hacker.
+Heather Loree Fier is a wedding and event planner, author, and founder of The Wedding Hacker.
 Her goal is to help couples maximize their wedding budgets, saving thousands along the way.
 Heather enjoys staying active and getting outdoors with her husband, Joe, and her two dogs.
-When she isn’t busy helping couples save big on their weddings, she is investing her time helping her community.
+When she isn’t busy helping couples save big on their weddings, she is investing her time in helping her community.
 She has served on the board for several nonprofits and has welcomed six foster children into their home over the years.